 Conclusion

-Overall, the response and recovery efforts of participating agencies and organizations were successful in managing, treating, transferring and transporting a confirmed EVD patient to Emory University Hospital, Atlanta, GA.
+Overall, the response and recovery efforts of participating agencies and organizations were successful in managing, treating, transferring, and transporting a confirmed Ebola virus disease patient to Emory University Hospital in Atlanta, GA.
 Communication and information sharing between all agencies was well performed and coordinated.
 UK and Lexington Fire demonstrated proficient capabilities in handling an Ebola confirmed patient.
 Communication between UK Healthcare departments was seamless which facilitated easier coordination with agency personnel.
-KDPH’s State Health Operation Center, through coordination with the HHS Region IV Emergency Coordinator, and Georgia Department of Public Health, effectively provide assistance and technical support between all partners involved in the exercise.
-Continued planning efforts are still ongoing by local, state and federal healthcare partners to effectively manage highly infectious disease patients.
+KDPH’s SHOC, through coordination with the HHS Region IVREC and Georgia Department of Public Health, effectively provide assistance and technical support between all partners involved in the exercise.
+Continued planning efforts are still ongoing by local, state, and federal healthcare partners to effectively manage highly infectious disease patients.
 The outcomes identified from this exercise will enhance regional response coordination and capabilities in the future.
-Overall, the exercise was successful and well handled by UK Healthcare’s clinical staff, Lexington EMS, Kentucky Department for Public Health and FEMA Region IV Coordinator.
+Overall, the exercise was successful and well handled by UK Healthcare’s clinical staff, Lexington EMS, KDPH, and FEMA Region IV REC.

 Exercise Overview